-The stunning cocktail ring is no different than any other piece of jewelry in that it requires maintenance every once in a while.
+The stunning diamond cocktail ring is no different than any other piece of jewelry in that it requires maintenance every once in a while.

 If you wear your cocktail ring frequently, you should have it professionally cleaned and checked at least once a year.
 If you wear your ring less frequently, you can get away with having it checked every two years or so.
-The purpose of these examinations is to detect and fix any structural or setting issues with the cocktail ring before they cause serious damage.
+The purpose of these examinations is to detect and fix any structural or setting issues with the diamond cocktail ring before they cause serious damage.

 A thinning metal band can snap if hit, resulting in the ruin of the entire ring, just as fragile claws can cause gemstone damage or fall.
-Additionally, routine exams will enable a professional cleaning of your modern cocktail ring or antique cocktail ring.
+Additionally, routine exams will enable a professional cleaning of your modern diamond cocktail ring or antique cocktail ring.

 Wear and tear can diminish the shine of both the metal and the gemstone in a ring due to the accumulation of dirt, dust, and grime in the ring’s many crevices.
 After a thorough cleaning, a diamond cocktail ring can look like new.